nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 Miss Gruening offered to go to Olney, to go anywhere to identify the two guardsmen.

-Well, that was unnecessary, it was rather late now—on the third day of the inquiry —to institute such a complaint.
+Well, that was unnecessary, it was rather late now---on the third day of the inquiry---to institute such a complaint.
 Why hadn't the lady gone immediately to the commandant, who was present, and made her charge.

  Miss Gruening had already been to the commandant on another matter and had been rebuffed.

 As she was about to leave they laid on her a solemn charge.

 > Young lady, as a writer, you have a heavy responsibility.
 If you go away and give the world the impression that the boys of the Illinois Militia or their officers failed in their duty you will be doing a serious injustice.
 We have gone exhaustively into the evidence.
 We have followed up every accusation made against Illinois guardsmen and we find not a single instance in which they misconducted themselves.
-On the contrary, we have found innumerable instances of the greatest heroism on the part of these young and untrained boys—instances in which Negroes were rescued from crowds of two or three hundred people.
+On the contrary, we have found innumerable instances of the greatest heroism on the part of these young and untrained boys---instances in which Negroes were rescued from crowds of two or three hundred people.
 We have examined every body (Query: the burned and drowned bodies too?) and none of the wounds were made by rifles.

 Miss Gruening inquired why, in the case of so much heroism, were so many Negroes killed and only eight white men.
 There was no answer to that.